Preparing for Your First Hearing Test: What You Need to Know

 Tympanometry

-Invest in Your Hearing Wellness With New York Hearing Associates
+Invest in Your Hearing Health With New York Hearing Associates

 Remember that there are no “right” answers to these tests – just respond as accurately and honestly as you can.
 This will give your audiologist the information they need to complete a thorough assessment.
 If hearing loss is detected, they will guide you through your options.
 Thanks to modern hearing aids, your hearing health need not adversely affect your lifestyle.